Agronomy In Practice

 Professional training for fertiliser advisers

-Agronomy in Practice conducted by Nigel Bodinnar – Training and Quality Manager (30 years Agronomy experience)
+Agronomy in Practice conducted by James Stewart – Training and Development Manager

 Agronomy in Practice is designed to improve the knowledge, skills and confidence of advisers in the fertiliser industry.